home-strm/codename-aza/README.md

 subject to change maybe if i find a tui app to display so i can add a proper wallpaper and an image viewer and stuff.

+# Updates
+Probably gonna take a break from developing this from a while.